ima-eky/100-days-of-code-course/day-2/README.md

 ##  Tip Calculator

-In this script ,a simple tip calculator is made which takes the following as input
+In this script ,a simple tip calculator program is made which takes the following as input

 1.The total bill amount without the tip